 As a campus, we need your help in protecting yourself and others around you.
 TCAT Hohenwald asks all students to mask and unmask appropriately.
 In “walking” in transition around campus, please wear a mask.
 Once at your area, if socially distanced, the mask may be removed; however, we would ask you take time to sanitize your area and remask when in transition again.
 Masking protects yourself and others.
 Please avoid congregating.
 Social distancing of 6 feet is ideal and highly recommended.

-With concerns COVID-19 on the “rise” according to the media and numbers increasing in other surrounding counties, TCAT Hohenwald will continue to follow guidance offered by the CDC, Tennessee Department of Health and the Governor’s Office, with particular reference to the Higher Education Pledge.
+With concerns COVID-19 on the “rise” and cases increasing in many counties, TCAT Hohenwald will continue to follow guidance offered by the CDC, Tennessee Department of Health and the Governor’s Office, with particular reference to the Higher Education Pledge.
 TCAT Hohenwald requires and endorses:

 - Social distancing of students and others at 6 feet as appropriate

 - Cleaning and sanitization around your program area(s) of use/individual workstations;

 - Avoidance of congregation----with desired numbers of less than 10 in a group;